Township Rollers F.C.: History

 The club was formed by the Public Works Department (PWD) workers of the Bechuanaland Protectorate (colonial-era Botswana) government in 1961.
 They called the team Mighty Tigers FC and in 1965, the name was changed to Township Rollers Football Club.
 The PWD workers had been charged with building the first internal roads of the new capital, Gaborone ahead of Botswana independence in 1966.

 Since Gaborone was then a small town (a Township) and the PWD workers used compacting equipment called Rollers, the club adopted the name Township Rollers, with the club logo having an outline design of a map of the early Gaborone roads the club founders built: Queens, Khama Crescent, Botswana Road, Independence Avenue, Kaunda Road, South Ring Road.
 The logo also contained the rollers compacting equipment, a football and soccer boot.

 Rollers made an impact in Botswana football in the 1960s and 1970s, led by administrators such as Francis van Vuuren and Mokhutshwane Sekgoma, with star players including Clement 'Captain Muller' Mothelesi, Morwalela Seema, Sliding Matsila, Sola 'Ace' Mokgadi, and goalkeeper Mchuu 'City' Manyalela.
 The club developed a huge rivalry with cross town side Gaborone United, matches between the two sides dubbed the Gaborone Derby.

 After a national league was introduced in 1978, Rollers became hugely successful under Chibaso 'Coach' Kande, a player-coach from the then Zaire (Democratic Republic of Congo).
-Kande led Rollers to six league titles (1979, 1980, 1982, 1983, 1984 and 1985) before passing away from a car accident, with Zimbabwean Ezekiel Mpofu leading Rollers to another national title in 1987.
+Kande led Rollers to six league titles (1979, 1980, 1982, 1983, 1984 and 1985) before dying from a car accident, with Zimbabwean Ezekiel Mpofu leading Rollers to another national title in 1987.

 The glorious period of the 1980s made Rollers the most successful club in the country's history leading to the club's popularity growing across the country.
 Rollers dominance waned in the 1990s, but the club still managed to win the 1995 league title, and the Coca-Cola Cup in 1993 and 1994, as well as the early 1990s season-opening trophy, the Gilbey's Cup.